radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 Another example would be if you do not want to allow special characters to be used in the password.
 This would be expressed in the Password Strength Rule field as:
 ^[a-zA-Z0-9]+$

+>[!note]
->**Note - Checking the Password Strength Rule box disables and overrides all other password Content options except Password minimum length and Password encryption.**
+>Checking the Password Strength Rule box disables and overrides all other password Content options except Password minimum length and Password encryption.

 Enter your password strength rule using regular expression syntax.